Skip to Content

 Overview

 Trail use: Walking, cycling and snowshoeing are permitted.
+Dogs on leash are permitted; please clean up after your dog.
 Motorized vehicles are prohibited.
-Dogs on leash are permitted; please clean up after your dog.

-Trail map: Available on www.colchester.ca/cobequid-trail
+Trail map: www.colchester.ca/cobequid-trail

-Trail surface: Most of the trail has hardpacked, crushed gravel; a few, short sections are paved.
+Trail surface: Most of the trail has hardpacked, crushed gravel.
+A few, short sections are paved.

 • Old Barns trailhead, 919 Shore Road, Old Barns